interactive-data-language/vscode-idl/extension/docs/index.md

 hero:
   name: IDL for VSCode
-  # text: The future of IDL programming
+  text: The future of IDL programming is here
-  tagline: The future of IDL programming is here
+  tagline: Bringing you modern user experiences for (arguably) the world's best text editor
   image:
     src: /assets/idlicon-color.svg
     alt: IDL Logo